GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\Certificates] (deleting all cached certificates)
 ```

    2e.
 Leave RegEdit open as you will verify the CTL is updated in a few steps.
 From the command prompt, run a CTL update command to update all certificates.

 ```
 certutil -generateSSTFromWU SSTFile
 ```

    2f.
 Verify the Test CTL has updated in RegEdit.
 Confirm "EncodedCtl" and "LastSyncTime" attributes are populated in the [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate] directory.
+Hit F5 to refresh.
+If they have not updated, open Edge or Chrome and load a website.

    2g.
-From the command prompt, create a text file containing the certificate details:
+From the command prompt, create a text file containing the Test CRL AuthRoot details:

 ```
-certutil -verifyCTL AuthRoot > c:\ctltest\postcertdetail.txt
+certutil -verifyCTL AuthRoot > c:\ctltest\postAuthRootDetail.txt
 ```

    2h.
-From postcertdetail.txt, search for the COMMON subject "CN=Federal Common Policy CA, OU=FPKI, O=U.S. Government, C=US".
-It should have the following entry:
+From postAuthRootDetail.txt, search for the COMMON subject "CN=Federal Common Policy CA, OU=FPKI, O=U.S. Government, C=US".
+It may have the following entry based on the testing:

 ```
 [905f942fd9f28f679b378180fd4f846347f645c1]